misiektoja/instagram_monitor/docs/usage.md

 <a id="privacy-substitutions"></a>
 ## Privacy Substitutions

-If you want to hide or rename identities in everything the tool produces (console output, logs, CSV, emails, webhooks and both dashboards), use privacy substitutions.
-For example you can replace a real Instagram username with a friendlier label or mask it entirely.
+Privacy substitutions replace selected text in console output, logs, CSV files, notifications and dashboards.
+Use them to display a label instead of a real Instagram username or to mask other text.

 Provide a list of `(search, replace)` tuples via the `PRIVACY_SUBSTITUTIONS` config option: